Your cookie preferences

 Invoice finance - Often used to help with cashflow, this is when you use your unpaid invoices as security for funding.
 A lender may buy your invoices for a percentage of their total value or it can work more like an overdraft.

-In this instance, it’s worth looking into the government’s Start Up Loan scheme, which provides access to unsecured personal loans of between £500 and £25,000.
+There's also the option of the government-backed Start Up Loan scheme, which provides access to unsecured personal loans of between £500 and £25,000.
+There's no application fee, and you can repay the loan over 1 to 5 five years.
 The scheme also offers free support and guidance to help write your business plan.
 If your application is successful, you’ll also be eligible for up to 12 months of free mentoring.

 How to choose a business loan?